 - Put their know-how to the test as they build and repair mechanical men with Automaton Workbench!

 - Use the Book Creator to create their own original, printable stories!

-- Meet the Author with this brief bio of Selznick.
+- Meet the Author with a brief bio of Selznick.

-- Read a Q&A with Brian Selznick, where he discusses the writing process, his favorite books as a kid, and more.
+- Read a Q&A with Brian Selznick in which he discusses the writing process, his favorite books as a kid, and more.

 - Get recommendations for More Best Books that Hugo Cabret fans will love.

 While participating in Flashlight Readers activities, students will:

 - Offer observations, make connections, react, speculate, interpret, and raise questions in response to text